bil/timestamping/README.md

 ## Local Configuration

-The shell scripts permit local configuration of TSA servers besides the default ones mentioned above.
+The scripts permit local configuration of TSA servers besides the default ones mentioned above.

 A custom `TSA.source` and `CA` directory can be placed in `~/.config/trustedts` and will take priority over the defaults.
 See the structure of `trustedtimestamping/etc/trustedts` for the file structure to be replicated.

 ## JSON Timestamps File Format

 The field structure of the timestamps JSON file is mostly self-explanatory.
 See the `.timestamps.json` as an example for a git-specific timestamp format.

 The `format`, `version`, and `timestamps` fields are required.
 All others are optional.

 A hash field is optionally included for convenience of identifiability.
 A time field was specifically omitted and must be derived from the timestamp replies.

 ### File Timestamps

 File timestamps are derived by calculating the SHA256 hash of the file, generating the respective `sha256sum` compliant string, calculating the SHA256 hash of this string, and using this second hash as the digest for the timestamp request.
 This is done to 1) make immutable both the file's contents *and* its name and 2) maintain compatibility with the coreutils package.
-The format of this string is: `<32 byte hash in lowercase><two spaces><file name><line feed character (\n)>`.
+The format of this string is: `<32 byte SHA256 hash in lowercase><two spaces><file name><line feed character (\n)>`.

 ### Directory Timestamps

-Directory timestamps are generated in an identical fashion to file timestamps, except the `shas256sum` compliant string contains multiple lines, one for each file.
-The order of these lines is important, and is sorted by file name alphabetically, shallow to deep.
+Directory timestamps are generated in an identical fashion to file timestamps, except the `shas256sum` compliant string contains multiple lines, one for each file (including relative path).
+At the moment, the hash calculation is sensitive to the ordering of these lines, and is sorted by file name alphabetically, shallow to deep.

 ### Git Repository Timestamps

-Git repositories are timestamped based on their commit id.
+Git repositories are timestamped based on their commit ID.
 The default hash format for a git repository is SHA1, which is then passed through SHA256.
-While recent versions of git support SHA256, most git repository servers do not have support for repositories with SHA256 object formats.
+While recent versions of git support SHA256, most git repository servers (e.g., GitHub, GitLab, etc) do not have support for repositories with SHA256 object formats.

-SHA1 is not as secure as SHA256, however, this is practically still safe since each commit will have its own timestamp, making the feasibility for a collision that replicates all those hashes difficult.
+SHA1 is not as secure as SHA256.
+However, this is practically still safe since each commit will have its own timestamp, making the feasibility for a collision that replicates mutliple hashes across many commits difficult.